 New Orleans-based trombonist Nick Garrison maintains an active freelance career performing orchestral, jazz, and contemporary music.
 He is currently the second trombonist with the Acadiana Symphony Orchestra, a position he has held since 2010.
 As a freelance artist, he has performed with the Louisiana Philharmonic Orchestra, the New Orleans Opera Association, and the Baton Rouge Symphony Orchestra.
-He has shared the stage with such musicians as Rufus Reid, Topsy Chapman, Ellis Marsalis, Sonny Landreth, Marcia Ball, Chubby Carrier, Marc Broussard, Wes Anderson, Tony Dagradi, Lena Prima, The Treme Brass Band, Grammy-winning artists Lost Bayou Ramblers and Chubby Carrier, and trombone legends including Joseph Alessi, Bill Reichenbach, Alex Iles, and Phil Teele.
+He has shared the stage with such musicians as Rufus Reid, Topsy Chapman, Ellis Marsalis, Sonny Landreth, Marcia Ball, Marc Broussard, Wes Anderson, Tony Dagradi, Lena Prima, The Treme Brass Band, Grammy-winning artists Lost Bayou Ramblers and Chubby Carrier, and trombone legends including Joseph Alessi, Bill Reichenbach, Alex Iles, and Phil Teele.

 An internationally touring performer, Nick has played festivals and venues in more than 35 states, as well as throughout England, France, Canada, Haiti, Turkey, Wales, Australia, and New Zealand.
 As a recording artist, arranger and composer, he has been featured on ten albums released since 2014.